patrickfox/modern_a11y/src/articles/a11ywin-outlook-aria-labelledby.md

 ![VoiceOver console showing the spoken summary:  Conversation Collapsed, Draft in conversation, From Patrick Fox, To Patrick Fox, Flagged item Active, Subject Breakfast Tacos in the kitchen, Last message 9:43p.
 Replied, Get 'em while they're hot!](https://lh3.googleusercontent.com/-su2vJUNNDd4/VW4Miqz-rdI/AAAAAAAACuI/2nZGsrX-eg0/s0/owa-email-spoken.png)

-Using `aria-label` allows us to forgo the
+Using `aria-label` allows us to forgo the creation and management of hundreds of unique ID's and hidden content and provides a far simpler solution that accomplishes thex same goal.